microsoft/microsoft-performance-toolkit-sdk/documentation/Glossary.md

 ## Projection

 A function that maps a row index for a [Table](#table) to a piece of data.
-Conceptually, a Projection is combined with a [ColumnConfiguration](#columnconfiguration) to complete define a Table's column: the ColumnConfiguration defines the name and metadata about a column, and its associated Projection defines the column's data.
+Conceptually, a Projection is combined with a [ColumnConfiguration](#columnconfiguration) to complete define a Table's [Column](#column): the ColumnConfiguration defines the name and metadata about a Column, and its associated Projection defines the Column's data.

 ## Simple Table